 Whip Cutting Sale

 The Shenandoah Valley SWCD has three species of plant materials available for stream bank restoration projects.
-Available species include: Streamco Willow and Bankers Dwarf Willow.
-Note that we have sold out of our available Red Osier Dogwoods for the season.
+Available species include: Red Osier Dogwood, Bankers Dwarf Willow and Streamco Willow.
 (Cuttings-Species Information Sheet)

 What are Whips Used For?